akhtaransari/PayWithStripe/README.md

-# PayWithStripe
+# PayWithStripe - Java Spring Boot

-PayWithStripe is a backend service designed to facilitate integration with the Stripe Payment Gateway.
+PayWithStripe is a Java Spring Boot backend service designed to facilitate integration with the Stripe Payment Gateway.
 This project implements backend APIs for creating, capturing, refunding payment intents, and fetching a list of payment intents.

 ## Table of Contents
 - [Requirements](#requirements)